Forastero

-Forastero (born July 30, 1994) is the ring name of a Mexican luchador enmascarado, or masked professional wrestler, currently signed to Lucha Libre AAA Worldwide.
-He is known for his work for Mexico City-based Consejo Mundial de Lucha Libre (CMLL) where he portrays a heel ("bad guy") character.
-He is a second-generation professional wrestler, part of the Reyes family that includes his uncles Cien Caras, Máscara Año 2000 and Universo 2000 as well as cousins El Cuatrero, Sansón, Máscara Año 2000 Jr., and Universo 2000 Jr. His birth name is not a matter of public record, which is a strong tradition for masked wrestlers in Mexico, where their private lives are concealed from wrestling fans.
-His ring name is Spanish for "Outsider".
+Forastero (Spanish: "Outsider"; born July 30, 1994) is the ring name of a Mexican luchador enmascarado (or masked professional wrestler), who is signed to Lucha Libre AAA Worldwide (AAA).
+He is best known for his work with Consejo Mundial de Lucha Libre (CMLL).

+He is a second-generation professional wrestler, part of the Reyes family that includes his uncles Cien Caras, Máscara Año 2000 and Universo 2000, as well as cousins El Cuatrero, Sansón, Máscara Año 2000 Jr., and Universo 2000 Jr. His birth name is not a matter of public record, which is a strong tradition for masked wrestlers in Mexico, where their private lives are concealed from wrestling fans.

-Forastero regularly teams up with his cousins El Cuatrero and Sansón under the name Nueva Generación Dinamita ("New Generation Dynamites"), continuing the family tradition started by Los Hermanos Dinamita (Cien Caras, Máscara Año 2000 and Universo 2000).
-The Nueva Generación Dinamita currently hold both the Occidente Trios Championship and the Mexican National Trios Championship.
+Forastero regularly teams up with his cousins El Cuatrero and Sansón, under the name Nueva Generación Dinamita ("New Generation Dynamites"), continuing the family tradition started by Los Hermanos Dinamita (Cien Caras, Máscara Año 2000 and Universo 2000).
+The Nueva Generación Dinamita has held the AAA World Tag Team Championship, the AAA World Trios Championship, the CMLL Arena Coliseo Tag Team Championship, the CMLL World Trios Championship, the Mexican National Trios Championship and the Occidente Trios Championship.

 Personal life

 Forastero was born on July 30, 1994, in Lagos de Moreno, Jalisco, Mexico.
-At the time of his birth his maternal uncles Carmelo (known under the ring name Cien Caras), Jesús (Máscara Año 2000) and Andrés Reyes González (Universo 2000), were established professional wrestling headliners in Mexico.
-As Forastero is an enmascarado or "masked wrestler" his birth name is not a matter of public record, a tradition in lucha libre where the personal lives of masked wrestlers are concealed from the public.
-While neither of his parents were wrestlers Forastero followed in the footsteps of his uncles and received training from all three of them prior to, and following his in-ring debut.
+At the time of his birth, his maternal uncles Carmelo (known under the ring name Cien Caras), Jesús (Máscara Año 2000) and Andrés Reyes González (Universo 2000), were established professional wrestling headliners in Mexico.
+As Forastero is an enmascarado (or "masked professional wrestler"), his birth name is not a matter of public record, a tradition in lucha libre where the personal lives of masked wrestlers are concealed from the public.
+While neither of his parents were wrestlers, Forastero followed in the footsteps of his uncles and received training from all three of them prior to, and following his in-ring debut.
 Several of his cousins such as El Cuatrero, Sansón, Universo 2000 Jr. and Máscara Año 2000 Jr.